asmalizaa/pythoncustomized/Chapter3.md

              "4730:Nadelle::Landale:Warehousing"]
 ```

-This time, add additional feature to allow user to sort the records by ID column.
+This time, add additional feature to allow user to sort the records by columns.